|St. Columba has a variety of programs that serve the homeless and less fortunate in our community.

 Clothing Closet consists of donated clothing and linens and is open by a volunteer Mondays at 9 am.

-cards and birth certificates, work boots and food.
+certificates, work boots and food.

 Next Step Transitional Housing